SalishSeaCast/EstuarineExchangePaper/README.md

 ### Data Processing ###

 Transport.ipynb : extracting the flux, age, position, salinity and temperature information from the individual Ariane files and storing it in csv files for analysis and plotting.

+Transport-Analysis.ipynb : determining the phase shift to match the forward and backward fluxes.
+Much preliminary analysis of the fluxes.
+Also produces the transport figure.
+(Figure 4 in the revision)

+CalculateDensity-Hindcast.ipynb : calculate the density difference between Point Roberts transect and Victoria Sill

+CalculateTides.ipynb : calculate the tides in Boundary Pass

+CalculateSSH.ipynb : calculate the SSH at Neah Bay

+CalculateWind.ipynb : calculate the Sand Head winds

+SoGRunoff.ipynb : calculate the river flux into the SoG

+### Figures ###

+Figure 4: Transport-Analysis.ipynb